Ekene-Joan/LITA_CAPSTONE_PROJECT/README.md

 - The sales data: which includes information on order ID, customer ID, product, region, order date, quantity, and unit price
 - The Customer data: which has in it the Customer ID, customer name, subscription type, subscription start date, and end date, canceled, and revenue.

+### Project Objective
+---
+To gain a comprehensive understanding of the sales performance and customer trends, we can extract key insights by analyzing the data based on the following questions:

+- Retrieve the total sales for each product category.
+- Find the number of sales transactions in each region.
+- Identify the highest-selling product by total sales value.
+- Calculate total revenue per product.
+- Calculate monthly sales totals for the current year.
+- Find the top 5 customers by total purchase amount.
+- Calculate the percentage of total sales contributed by each region.
+- Identify products with no sales in the last quarter.

 ### Tools Used
 ---